rafaeldtinoco/conntracker/README.md

 Processing triggers for man-db (2.9.1-1) ...
 ```

-## Ubuntu Bionic and FocalSpecial Need for eBPF feature
+## Ubuntu Bionic and Focal Special Need for eBPF feature

 Because Ubuntu kernels for Bionic and Focal, including [HWE kernels](https://wiki.ubuntu.com/Kernel/LTSEnablementStack), don't include [BTF information](https://github.com/rafaeldtinoco/portablebpf#portable-libbpf-based-ebpf-code-older-kernels), needed for libbpf to correctly calculate symbol relocations during runtime, conntracker needs either **conntracker-btf** or **conntracker-btf-hwe** packages installed as well, when running in Ubuntu Bionic or Focal (depending if you are using the regular Ubuntu kernel or the HWE one).